-In addition to visual function deficits, there are also reports of oculomotor dysfunction in relation to schizophrenia and schizotypy ^{31-35}.
-Oculomotor tasks have been used in the general population as well as in both schizophrenia and schizotypy to assess externally triggered automatic (reflexive) and internally initiated voluntary eye movement responses ^{36-38}.
-Reflexive prosaccades appear to be relatively unaffected in both schizophrenia and schizotypy ^{37,39-41}; however two studies have reported a negative correlation between schizotypy and performance on a prosaccade task ^{42,43}.
+In addition to visual function deficits, there are also reports of oculomotor dysfunction in relation to schizophrenia and schizotypy.31-35 Oculomotor tasks have been used in the general population as well as in both schizophrenia and schizotypy to assess externally triggered automatic (reflexive) and internally initiated voluntary eye movement responses.36-38 Reflexive prosaccades appear to be relatively unaffected in both schizophrenia and schizotypy37,39-41; however, two studies have reported a negative correlation between schizotypy and performance on a prosaccade task.

-In contrast, eye movement deficits particularly during anti-saccade and smooth pursuit tasks are well documented in both populations^{34,38}.
-A recent exploratory study also suggested a link between smooth pursuit eye movement and motion perception in high but not low schizotypy35.
+In contrast, eye movement deficits particularly during anti-saccade and smooth pursuit tasks are well documented in both populations.
+A recent exploratory study also suggested a link between smooth pursuit eye movement and motion perception in high but not low schizotypy.
 One measure that has not, to our knowledge, been examined in relation to schizotypy scores is that of participants' overall performance during the eye movement task.
-Commonly, the eye movement tasks measure saccade parameters such as latency, its duration, and accuracy, and in the case of antisaccade task the failure to inhibit reflexive saccades.
-Here we measured visual acuity, contrast sensitivity and used the EMAIL test - a new psychophysical technique designed to measure the overall time (Integrated Saccade Latency (ISL)) that participants require to detect the peripheral target (T1), generate the appropriate eye movement (T2) and process a specific stimulus attribute at the end of saccade (T3).
-We used the Multidimensional Schizotypy Scale-Brief (MSS-B 44) to measure schizotypy.
+Commonly, the eye movement tasks measure saccade parameters such as latency, its duration, and accuracy, and in the case of anti-saccade tasks the failure to inhibit reflexive saccades.
+Here we measured VA. and contrast sensitivity and used the EMAIL test-a new psychophysical technique designed to measure the overall time (Integrated Saccade Latency [ISL]) that participants require to detect the peripheral target (T1), generate the appropriate eye movement (T2), and process a specific stimulus attribute at the end of saccade (T3).
+We used the Multidimensional Schizotypy Scale-Brief (MSS-B) to measure schizotypy.

-Our first aim was to explore the potential link between schizotypy and visual function measures, expecting higher schizotypy scores to correlate with both elevated VA and contrast sensitivity thresholds.
-The second aim was to explore the relationship between schizotypy and a number of oculomotor parameters contributing to the integrated saccade latency measured with the EMAIL test.
+Our first aim was to explore the potential link between schizotypy and visual function measures, expecting higher schizotypy scores to correlate with both elevated VA, and contrast sensitivity thresholds.
+The second aim was to explore the relationship between schizotypy and a number of oculomotor parameters contributing to the ISL measured with the EMAIL test.